bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/general-advice.md

 ## Round 1

 Create Agriculture division, expand to 6 cities and buy 6 warehouses.

-Set 3 employees to R&D, then switch to Operations (1) + Engineer (1) + Business (1) right before buying boost materials.
+Use API (`upgradeOfficeSize`) to upgrade office size from 3 to 4.
+Set 4 employees to R&D and wait until RP is at least 55.
+Switch to Operations (1) + Engineer (1) + Business (1) + Management (1) before buying boost materials.

 Make sure that your employees' energy and morale are at maximum value.
+This is always mandatory, not just in round 1.

-Write custom "Smart Supply" script.
+Write a custom "Smart Supply" script.
 If you skip this step, buy "Smart Supply" feature.
 "Smart Supply" costs 25b, and 25b is huge in round 1.

 There are not many things else to do in this round.
 The budget is too low, so you can skip all these things:

 - Expand into other industries.
-- Upgrade office.
 - Buy corporation's upgrades (except Smart Storage).

 Use remaining funds to buy these upgrades:

 - Only focus on Smart Storage and warehouse upgrade.
-- Only buy 1 or 2 Advert level(s).
+- Buy 2 Advert levels.

 After that, find the optimal quantities of boost materials and buy them.
 Do not use "Bulk Purchase", it requires paying upfront.
-Buying boost materials per second does not need funds, you can go into debt.
+Buying boost materials per second does not need funds because you can go into debt.

-RP is at least ~30 after buying tea and throwing party.
-Waiting for RP is optional in this round.
-It's not mandatory and does not affect the offer significantly.

 ## Round 2